 Being able to see how many minutes remain until the end of the chapter is a nice touch, helping me decide whether I’m going to keep reading or go to sleep, and having my Amazon and Goodreads wishlists available right on the home screen make it frighteningly easy to buy new books.
 Which is, of course, entirely the point.

 Reading in direct sunlight on the Paperwhite is at least as good as on the Keyboard 3G, and incomparably better than squinting at a phone or tablet.
 Those matte e-ink screens just don’t reflect light in the same way.
 No screen glare = happier eyes.

 Finally, even though the screen dimensions haven’t changed between models, the overall size and weight definitely have.
 Without that keyboard at the bottom, the Paperwhite is nearly an inch shorter, with a few millimetres shaved off the width and depth.

-It’s also 40 grams lighter, which doesn’t sound like much, but is noticeable when holding it in one hand.
+It’s also noticeably lighter when holding it in one hand.
 That’s something I do a lot more now — the smaller size makes it a more comfortable option, even with the addition of the cheap case I bought to protect it.

 So, despite resisting for years, buying a Paperwhite turned out to be a good move.
 I’m reading a lot, because it’s easier and more enjoyable to do it.
 Buying books is simpler, and I can read them in a wider range of situations than any of my other gadgets.